 QUEST, or Quality Useful Environmental Study Teams is a water quality monitoring and reporting program that includes two distinct, yet collaborative approaches to collecting water quality data and information:

-QUEST Volunteer Organizations – In each region, there are also QUEST Volunteer Organizations involved in the project!
-This is a coordinated effort of grassroots organizations such as watershed associations and individuals that contribute to the collection of important water quality data.
+QUEST Volunteer Organizations– In each region, there are also QUEST Volunteer Organizations involved in the project!
+This is a coordinated effort of grassroots organizations such as watershed associations, conservation districts, individuals, and schools that contribute to the collection of important water quality data.
 QUEST Volunteer Organizations collect, at a minimum, data on conductivity, pH and water temperature.
-These QUEST Volunteer Organizations help contribute to the data set and help provide a better overall picture of the health of three rivers basins (Monongahela, Allegheny, and Upper Ohio).
+Some groups do a chemical analysis in-house and provide us with the results, which are uploaded to the 3RQ database.
+This helps to contribute to the data set and help provide a better overall picture of the health of three river basins (Monongahela, Allegheny, and Upper Ohio).